montaubantourisme-18.jpg

 1748-1793

-Olympe de Gouges was born in 1748 in Montauban in a middle-class environment.
-Widowed after being married against her will, she joined Paris at the age of 22.
+Olympe de Gouges was born into a middle-class family in Montauban in 1748.
+Widowed after being married against her will, she moved to Paris at the age of 22.
 Her play L’Esclavage des noirs ou l’heureux naufrage, in which she denounced slavery, caused a scandal.
-She wrote other plays, but also novels, essays and pamphlets in which she developed her political thought.
-In 1791, she published the Declaration of the Rights of Women and Citizens, which she addressed to Marie Antoinette.
+She wrote other plays, as well as novels, essays and pamphlets in which she developed her political thinking.
+In 1791, she published the Déclaration des droits de la femme et de la citoyenne, which she addressed to Marie-Antoinette.
 She joined the Girondins, who opposed the beheading of the king and the violence of the Terror.
-She died on the guillotine in 1793.
+She was guillotined in 1793.

 The artists